ajguerrer/notebook/content/unit-testing/integration_testing.md

 There are many ways to cleanup a database between tests:

-- **Restore a backup database before each test** - Works but is slow.
+- **Restore a backup database before each test** - Works, but slow.
 - **Cleanup data at the end of the test** - Might be skipped when test fails.
-- **Wrap each test in a transaction and then don't commit it** - Makes behavior between production and testing inconsistent.
+- **Wrap each test in a transaction and then don't commit** - Makes behavior between production and testing inconsistent.
-- **Cleanup data at the beginning of the test** - Is fast, consistent, and won't get skipped.
+- **Cleanup data at the beginning of the test** - Fast, consistent, and won't get skipped.

 #### Best Practices

-- **Avoid in-memory databases** - Changing the database introduces behavioral inconsistencies between production and testing.
+- **Avoid in-memory databases** - Makes behavior between production and testing inconsistent.
 - **Reuse code in test sections** - *Arrange* with factory or builder pattern, *act* with decorator pattern, and *assert* with handmade mocks (a.k.a.
 Spys).
-- **Skip trivial database read tests** - Write operations are always important because they can lead to data corruption, but reads won't corrupt the database.
-Only test reads that are important or complex; disregard the rest.
+- **Skip trivial database read tests** - Writes are always important because the alter the state of the database.
+Test reads that are important or complex; disregard the rest.
-- **Don't test repositories directly** - Repositories belong in the Controller layer, and if properly designed, shouldn't be complex.
-Like any controller, they should be included in the overarching integration test.
+- **Don't test repositories directly** - Repositories are a controller, so they shouldn't be complex.
+They should be tested in an integration test like any other controller.